pakeke-constructor/umg-mod-monorepo/overview.md

 -- listens to `message1` from the server client.on("message1", function(x, y, z, blah)
+    print("received message1 from server:  ", x, y, z, blah)
 end)

 ```

-Functions cannot be sent across the network.
+Any data can be sent across the network, except for functions and userdata.
 If a table is sent across, all nested tables will be serialized and sent across.
 If an entity is sent across, it will be serialized by id.
 Sending tables across is somewhat expensive.
 Try to only send numbers, strings, and entities across the network for best performance.